the-collab-lab/career-lab-challenge-next/README.md

 # 🗒️ Let’s look at some art

-Your team has been developing an app that allows users to search the Art Institute of Chicago (AIC)'s APIs for public domain artwork.
-You've inherited some code from a teammate – a React application with some components and some functions for interating with one of the APIs.
+Your team has been developing an app that allows users to search the [Art Institute of Chicago](https://www.artic.edu/) (AIC)'s APIs for public domain artwork.
+You've inherited some code from a teammate – a React application with some components and some functions for interating with a search API.
 Your job is to finish the rest of the tasks your team has agreed on!
-We've listed those acceptance criteria in this document, as well as some tips for working with the AIC's APIs.
+We've listed those acceptance criteria in this document, as well as some tips for working with Art Institute of Chicago's APIs.

 ## Local development setup